morethanmachines/project-harmony/specifications/australian-spray-diary-specification/readme.md

 # Spray Diary Specification

-**Note:** While the specification is being tested with industry we expect that there will be serveral, potentially breaking changes to the format.
+**Note:** While the specification is being tested with industry we expect that there will be several, potentially breaking changes to the format.
 The specification is versioned to support this.
 Once a version 1 of the specification is reached through industry testing future changes will be released through a defined release process managed by Wine Australia maintainers.

 # Overview
 This spray diary specification outlines a proposed format for recording and reporting spray applications in the Australian viticulture industry.
 It is intended for use by those who are already familiar with the concept of a spray diary.